 - 86. CPS 220 requires the comprehensive review to be conducted by operationally independent, appropriately trained and competent persons at least every three years.
-There is no requirement that the review must be undertaken by a party external to the institution.
-This review must be reported to the Board Risk Committee or, in the case of a Category C insurer, foreign ADI, or EFLIC to the Senior Officer Outside of Australia or the Compliance Committee. - 87.
+There is no requirement that the comprehensive review must be undertaken by a party external to the institution.
+This review must be reported to the Board Risk Committee or, in the case of some private health insurers, the Board Audit Committee, and for Category C insurers, foreign ADIs, or EFLICs, to the Senior Officer Outside of Australia or the Compliance Committee. - 87.
 APRA expects the comprehensive review to include a comparison of the institution's current practice against any identified better practice.
-Where any gaps are identified, APRA expects the review to outline steps to address these differences or

-- identify why changing current practice is not considered appropriate.
+Where any gaps are identified, APRA expects the review to outline steps to address these differences or identify why changing current practice is not considered appropriate.
 The review may draw upon the APRA-regulated institution's internal resources, such as internal audit reports, to the extent that the independence of the review is not undermined.
-For insurers, the Financial Condition Report assessment of the risk management framework9 would be taken into account, but not solely relied upon, for the purposes of the comprehensive review.
-This forward-looking review is intended to assist the Board Risk Committee to oversee the implementation and appropriateness of the institution's risk management framework, while any compliance issues identified would be reported to the Board Audit Committee. - 88.
+For insurers, the Financial Condition Report assessment of the risk management framework' would be taken into account, but not solely relied upon, for the purposes of the comprehensive review.
+This forward-looking review is intended to assist the Board Risk Committee, or, in the case of some private health insurers, the Board Audit Committee, to oversee the implementation and appropriateness of the institution's risk management framework, while any compliance issues identified would be reported to the Board Audit Committee. - 88.
 APRA expects these reviews would include an assessment as to whether the framework remains appropriate for the institution and the risks it faces, whether the framework has been consistently implemented, whether there are appropriate procedures in place to ensure that the framework addresses any new risks or changes to existing risks, including lessons learnt from risk incidents and near misses, and consideration as to whether the framework is effective in providing appropriate, effective and timely information to inform decision-makers. - 89.
-An APRA-regulated institution may coordinate the comprehensive review with the review of its ICAAP.
+An APRA-regulated institution may coordinate the comprehensive review with the review of its ICAAP, or, in the case of private health insurers, the CMP.
 Capital management is an essential part of the institution's risk management framework.
-APRA expects the comprehensive review would not simply be a review of the ICAAP, but would assess how the ICAAP is integrated with other elements of the risk management framework that are beyond capital management. - 90.
-In considering whether a person is operationally independent, an APRA-regulated institution would take into account any role that the person may have in connection with the development or implementation of the framework, or the activities under review, that may impact on their ability to perform an objective review.
-Where an institution is using the group risk management framework, APRA expects that a person would not be operationally independent if they have been involved in the development or implementation of that framework.
+APRA expects the comprehensive review would not simply be a review of the ICAAP/CMP, but would assess

-8 Refer to Prudential Standard GPS 320 Actuarial and Related Matters and Prudential Standard LPS 320 Actuarial and Related Matters.
+Refer to Prudential Standard GPS 320 Actuarial and Related Matters, Prudential Standard LPS 320 Actuarial and Related Matters and Prudential Standard HPS 320 Actuarial and Related Matters.